UwUtisum/pryzum.net/README.md

 the pryzum internal App is closed source but i thought it would be nice to show off here

 ![Pryzum Internal App](https://femboy.beauty/2R6yb.png)

+## This SRC is to be concidered OOC knowlage due to github-pages limitations requireing me to host this SRC public (i dont want the SRC being public but i literaly cant do shit lol)